junxit/us-congress-bills-111/bill.md

 # H.R.
 1741

-> To require the Attorney General to make competitive grants to eligible State, tribal, and local prosecutors to establish and maintain certain protection and witness assistance programs.
+> To require the Attorney General to make competitive grants to eligible State, tribal, and local governments to establish and maintain certain protection and witness assistance programs.

 ## § 1.
 Short title